kwawrows/dunetrigger/docs/README.md

 The files contain TPs generated with all three algorithms (this was part of the threshold scan study, so some thresholds are way too low).
-Decent ranges for analysis where you don't end up with a lot og noise are:
+Decent ranges for analysis (for 12-bit ADC range) where you don't end up with a lot of noise are:

 - **Simple threshold**: 20-30 ADC
 - **Running sums**: 30-40 ADC